Master of Science in Analytics

 What can I expect after being admitted?

 As part of the MScA program, course activities begin prior to the official start of each intake quarter (spring and autumn).
-Pre-quarter courses covering introduction to statistical concepts (aka, “stats boot camp”) and an R workshop are held.
-Students with little to no evidence of completing coursework in statistics may be required to complete this five-week pre-quarter course (Example: spring courses officially begin in late March and boot camp will take place mid- to late February; autumn courses officially begin in late September and boot camp will take place mid- to late August).
+Mandatory pre-quarter foundational courses covering introduction to statistical concepts (aka, “stats boot camp”), R workshop, and Advanced Linear Algebra for Machine Learning are held over a four-week period.
+Example: spring courses officially begin in late March and pre-quarter foundational courses can start by late February; autumn courses officially begin in late September and pre-quarter foundational courses can start by late August.

 Does the MScA program accept transfer credit?